- Many types of lizards are not for beginners. If you are considering a lizard as a pet it is wise to do a lot of research first.

 |Average cost $30-$100||Live 20 years (if you don’t want that long-term investment)|

 One of the best pet lizards for beginners and experienced handlers alike is the bearded dragon.
 It is one of the easiest pets to find in stores and with breeders because they are among the easiest to take care of and are quite friendly and playful.
 With the right training and exposure, they can even walk on a leash as they get a little social time with their owners.
 They are well-behaved and sweet, living to be about 15 years old with the right care.
 Bearded dragons are also very attractive lizards, coming in multiple color options like white, yellow, purple, and red.
 They come in interesting morphs as well.
 Another interesting fact is that, unlike most reptile pets, the bearded dragon is odorless, which is a definite plus when housing it indoors.
 The average cost of one is $25-$75.

 One thing to be aware of with bearded dragons or many other reptile species is that they can carry salmonella in their skin.
 When handling one, you should wash your hands before and after to protect them from germs as well as yourself.

 Like many other pet lizard varieties, the bearded dragon will need a roomy terrarium, a basking spot heated up to 100 degrees Fahrenheit, and cooler areas at around 75-80 degrees.
 A sandy substrate will work, with accessories like rocks, vegetation, and other things to hide in or sit on.
 They feed on live insects, mostly crickets, but also mealworms and king worms.
 Appropriate vegetables would be sweet potato and leafy greens like kale or parsley.

 |Variety of colors and morphs||Require live insects for feeding|

-Here is a Summary of the Top 10 Best Lizards to Keep As Pets
+Summary Of The Top 10 Best Lizards To Keep As Pets

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.